-While some statutes specify which type(s) of permitting system an agency may establish, others delegate broad permitting power to an agency with few restrictions, giving agencies considerable discretion regarding how to structure permitting systems.13 Whether an agency adopts a general or specific permitting system, or an intermediate system, can have significant impacts on the agency, the regulated entities, and third parties affected by the permitting action.

-[In delegating permitting power to an agency, if Congress decides to specify which type of permitting system an agency should adopt, Congress may want to consider the guidance provided in this recommendation.
-If Congress provides an agency with the discretion to determine which type of system to use, Congress may want to instruct the agency to make specific findings about factors discussed in this recommendation, particularly recommendations 3-4, in order to ensure agencies use general or specific permitting authority appropriately.]
+Most statutes delegate considerable discretion to agencies to decide at what point on the spectrum from general to specific to implement a permitting system.13 Whether an agency adopts a general or specific permitting system, or an intermediate system, can have significant impacts on the agency, the regulated entities, and third parties affected by the permitting action.
+If Congress decides to specify which type of permitting system an agency should adopt, Congress may want to consider the guidance provided in this recommendation.

-In recent years, there has been increasing impetus for reform of the federal permitting and licensing regime.
-In 2012, President Obama issued Executive Order 13604, which established a steering committee to "facilitate improvements in Federal permitting and review processes for infrastructure projects."14 The order also established an online permit-tracking tool, the Federal Infrastructure Projects Dashboard.
-The Steering Committee and Dashboard serve to enhance
+In recent years, there has been increasing public concern over the extent to which inefficiencies in the permitting process delay necessary infrastructure reform.
+As an initial step, in 2012, Executive Order 13604 established a steering committee to facilitate improvements in Federal permitting and review processes for infrastructure projects.
+The order also established an online permit-tracking tool, the Federal Infrastructure Projects Dashboard.
+The Steering Committee and Dashboard serve to enhance interagency coordination and provide permit tracking to improve agency timeliness.
+Congress has also been considering modifying the permitting process in various ways.
+In seeking to reform existing permitting systems or establish